SpongePowered/SpongeDocs/source/plugin/practices/best.rst

-This type of mod can be used to implement plugins whose needs overflow the capability of the API (in the case of a plugin which needs to leverage mixins for a particular feature); but can also be used for mods which want to leverage services afforded by the API (eg. a mod which wants to provide direct support for permissions or chat channels).
+This type of mod can be used to implement plugins whose needs overflow the capability of the API (in the case of a plugin which needs to leverage mixins for a particular feature); but can also be used for mods which want to leverage services afforded by the API (e.g. a mod which wants to provide direct support for permissions or chat channels).

 Unlike NMS-exploiting "plugins", a hybrid mod makes its nature clear.